-Join Vermont Fish & Wildlife Department photographer Tom Rogers for a workshop on wildlife and nature photography.
+Join Vermont Fish & Wildlife Department photographer Tom Rogers for a workshop on wildlife and nature photography, hosted by Audubon Vermont.

 Help us engage people of all ages in education, conservation and action.
 Audubon Members receive camp and program discounts as well as Audubon Magazine.